nvim-neorg/neorg/README.md

 # Usage Questions
 A lot of people are asking about how to use neorg - so let me reinstantiate what can be seen in the [WIP](#wip) section.

-Since neorg is a very young project, there are currently no features *for the end user*.
-This mean you can't insert your favourite headings and take notes just yet.
+Since neorg is a very young project, there are currently no features *for the end user yet*.
+This means you can't insert your favourite headings and take notes just yet.
 The focus as of right now is on the **core**, the very foundation neorg is built on.
 Without a solid core, you can't make a solid plugin, correct?
 A weak core would also directly impact both the longevity *and* extensiblity, and we want this plugin to live for as long as possible :P

+Don't get the impression that neorg will be forever like this, this is just where we are because the project isn't fully mature yet.
+You can expect this plugin to do everything org-mode can (and maybe even more!).

 A flowchart is in the works to show exactly where we're headed, so you won't have to be confused anymore.
 Until then the [github project page](https://github.com/Vhyrro/neorg/projects) should suffice for the very close future.